jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 ```

 ```
-## [1] 0.2388
+## [1] 0.254
 ```

 The normalised RMSE is the probably too high for this model.
 This is a metric for assessing the error of a prediction based on the root of the average squared error, divided by the range over which the training set response varies.
 Thus it can be considered a sort of percentage error.

 This might be because of the low number of data-points, but more likely it is due to the inadequacy of model we fit.
-ABM simulation are often to non-linear to expect simple response surfaces such as the one fitted above to do a good job of 'standing in' for the simulation.
+ABM simulation are often too non-linear to expect simple response surfaces such as the one fitted above to do a good job of 'standing in' for the simulation.
 However, fitting a response surface does help us to understand the way in which the model responds to different inputs.

 The inadequacy of the model in prediction helps to motivate the non-parameteric methods such as kriging used in the next part of the workshop, where no specific functional form is assumed for the meta-model.